December, 1963 (Oh, What a Night): Reception

 The single was released in December 1975 and hit number one on the UK Singles Chart on February 21, 1976.
 It repeated the feat on the US Billboard Hot 100 on March 13, 1976, remaining in the top spot for three weeks and one week on Cash Box.
 Billboard ranked it as the No. 4 song for 1976.
 On April 10 the same year, it topped the RPM National Top Singles Chart in Canada.
-It was the final Four Seasons' song to reach number one, although Valli would have one final chart-topper as a solo act in 1978 with theme song to the film Grease.
+It was the final Four Seasons' song to reach number one, although Valli would have one final chart-topper as a solo act in 1978 with the theme song to the film Grease.

-Billboard said that it has "the flavor and fun of '60s rock with a disco feel," and praised the production and the lead and harmony vocals as well."
+Billboard magazine said that it has "the flavor and fun of '60s rock with a disco feel," and praised the production and the lead and harmony vocals as well."
 Cash Box said it has "one of the sweetest melody lines you'll have heard throughout 1975" and that the song is "easy enough to sing along to, combined with an unforgettable bass line."
 Record World called it a "disco flavored item in [the Four Seasons'] timeless harmony mold."